At Poplin, giving back is part of our personal style.

 Poplin gives, too.

-In partnership with the 180 Foundation, we also conduct monthly styling sessions for homeless and formerly homeless graduates of YouthCare's Barista Training Program to help the grads look and feel their best when interviewing for jobs.
-YouthCare Styling Sessions are a long running collaboration between staff, our unstoppable volunteer Lisa Angeles Guise from the 180 Foundation and the Poplin team.
+We also conduct monthly styling sessions for homeless and formerly homeless graduates of YouthCare's Barista Training Program to help the grads look and feel their best when interviewing for jobs.
+YouthCare Styling Sessions have been going since 2014 and are a long running collaboration between staff, our unstoppable volunteers and the Poplin team.
 Generous Poplin clients host clothing swaps to help supply the sessions.
 Donating professional clothes?
 This could be the answer.

 In addition to our work at YouthCare, we volunteer for F-Factor Fashion Workshops to support foster children and abandoned youth.
 It's a wonderful organization that can always use your support.
 I also LOVE to give the bracelets and other swag as gifts that bring attention to the cause and look mighty cool.
 Here's more about F-Factor: